 NESTING: They nest in colonies on top of mature trees, just like the Great blue heron.
 The nest is made of sticks and lined with plant material.
 Usually new nests are built each year.
 Around four light blue eggs are laid, which are incubated by both parents.
 The chicks are also fed by both parents.

 DISTRIBUTION: The Great egrets are found around the world, breeding in parts of eastern USA, eastern Europe and mid-Asia.
 Some groups are year-round residents south of the breeding range, while others migrate to either Mexico, Central or South America, and to Africa.
-Some individuals have been able to reach Hawaii.
+Some vagrants have been able to reach Hawaii.